 After such a traumatic experience, the unfortunate individuals must try to pick up the pieces and start re-building their lives.
 The first port of call will be generally the daunting task of approaching the insurance company and submitting an insurance claim.
 This requires them to provide relevant documents, which might have been destroyed by the flood.
 However, all is not lost.
+Assets including vehicles may have been destroyed in the devastating flood too, but getting insurance from Money Expert would be able to keep you covered in this event.

 Here are some tips on claiming compensation from buildings insurance: